mrchow330/neighborhood-safety-backend/README.md

   - `cors`: For enabling cross-origin resource sharing.
   - `bcryptjs`: For hashing passwords in the MongoDb database
   - `Node-fetch`: Used in Node.js environments to make HTTP requests
+  - `Node-mailer`: Used to send emails whenever a status changes on a user's report

 - **Optional**:
   - `nodemon`: For automatically restarting the server during development when file changes are detected.